 Australia’s key economic strengths lie in commodity exports, such as agriculture and mining, and services exports, like tourism.

-About 1.3 billion tonnes of cargo moves across Australian ports.
-International exports represent more than 80 per cent of this cargo.
+About 1.7 billion tonnes of cargo moves across Australian ports, with international exports representing almost 90 per cent of total cargo.

 Reducing or abolishing fuel tax credits would increase industry costs because it adds a tax, fuel excise, on production of these exports.
 It’s equivalent to a tax hike in industries where diesel is a significant operating cost.